DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and their behavior will be kept in 16.07 and will be removed in 16.11.

+* The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
+  It is replaced by rte_mempool_generic_get/put functions.